code-experiment/code-experiment-meetup-notes/readme.md

   - Attendees: Cory, Daniel, and Nathan
 - [039-april-06-2021](./2021/april/039-april-06-2021/readme.md)
   - We added authentication to lock down the ability to create a todo.
 After logging in you can only create a todo for the currently logged in user.
 If you want to catchup clone https://github.com/code-experiment/
-  - Attendees: Cory, Daniel, and Nathan
+  - Attendees: Cory, Daniel, Isabel, and Nathan, (Abrahan for about 30min)